k1LoW/runn/README.md

 ### As a tool for scenario testing / As a tool for automation.

-`runn` can run one or more runbooks.
+`runn` can run one or more runbooks as a CLI tool.

 ``` console
 $ runn list path/to/**/*.yml